Cleveland Clinic logo

 What happens during a Fontan procedure?

-How long does the Fontan procedure take?
+How long does this procedure take?

-What are the risks or complications of a Fontan procedure?
+What are the potential benefits and risks of this procedure?

-Short-term Fontan procedure complications may include:
+Short-term complications of a Fontan procedure may include:

 Possible long-term Fontan procedure complications include:

-• Fontan-associated liver disease (FALD).
+• Fontan-associated liver disease (FALD)

 Advertisement